crashka/seeding/README.md

 ## Constraint Programming (CP)

-The social golfer problem has been [explored in some detail](https://www.metalevel.at/sgp/) by a mathematician named [Markus Triska](https://www.metalevel.at/).
+The social golfer problem has been [explored in some detail](https://www.metalevel.at/sgp/) by an apparently math-y CS guy named [Markus Triska](https://www.metalevel.at/).
 In his [master's thesis](https://www.metalevel.at/mst.pdf), he discusses [constraint programming](https://en.wikipedia.org/wiki/Constraint_programming) (or "CP") as an